neuralmagic/sparseml/user-guide/modifiers.md

 ### Gradual Magnitude Pruning

 The [gradual magnitude pruning algorithm (GMP)](https://neuralmagic.com/blog/pruning-gmp/) is used to sparsify a dense networks from scratch.
 GMP is a relatively simple, but effective algorithm.
 It works by starting with a pretrained network and fine-tuning non-zero weights further.
 At the end of each epoch, the weights closest to 0 are removed from the network.
 This process is repeated until the target level of sparsity is reached.

-In such a way, we gradually induce sparsity into the network, while fine-tuning the non-zero weights to help the model recover to the new optimization space.
+In such a way, GMP gradually induce sparsity into the network, while fine-tuning the non-zero weights to help the model recover to the new optimization space.

 #### GlobalMagnitudePruningModifier

 `GlobalMagnitudePruningModifier` applies the GMP algorithm with global sparsity.
 That is, layers are pruned globally, such that average sparsity across layers is equal to `target_sparsity` (but each layer may have different sparsity levels).
-If applying GMP, you should default to global pruning over layerwise, especially for vision models.
+If applying GMP, you should default to global pruning over layerwise, especially for CNN models.

 Parameters:
 - `init_sparsity`: Initial sparsity for each layer at `start_epoch`